Eoinmark/Python-Projects/Cyclistic_CaseStudy.md

 ![image](https://github.com/Eoinmark/Data-Analytics-Portfolio/assets/145372680/63e28495-8d2c-40cd-af46-6d68cd5146fa)

 ### Data Cleaning
 Clean data ensures an accurate analysis.
-Data cleaning is then the next step in processing the data since the dataset used in not yet clean.
+Data cleaning is then the next step in processing the data since the dataset used is not yet clean.
 First duplicate entries must be removed as this could skew our result.
 For this, ```the duplicated().sum()``` function is used.

 ```
 merged_df.duplicated().sum()